redis/redis-doc/commands/xpending.md

 We expect the pending entries list for the consumer group `group55` to have a message right now: consumer named `consumer-123` fetched the message without acknowledging its processing.
-The simples `XPENDING` form will give us this information:
+The simple `XPENDING` form will give us this information:

 ```